VirtualDOMinic/podcasts/README.md

-# Random Podcast Machine - in progress - No libraries, no frameworks
+# Random Podcast Machine
+## No libraries, no frameworks
 Repo to upload and improve upon my random podcast project (incl.
 JSON data to query).

 Inspired by the fCC "Random Quote Machine" project.